d101tm/setuptmstats/README.md

 ## Your machine now has a complete version of D101TM.ORG

 This includes the TMSTATS code (in ~/src/tmstats).

-Have fun.
+The administrator of the WordPress site is 'd101dev' with a password of 'd101dev'.